OvertureMaps/overturemaps-py/README.md

 ## Usage

 #### `download`
-There is currently one option to the `overturemaps` utility, `download`.
-It will download Overture Maps data with an optional bounding box into the specified file format.
+Download Overture Maps data with an optional bounding box into the specified file format.
 When specifying a bounding box, only the minimum data is transferred.
 The result is streamed out and can handle arbitrarily large bounding boxes.

 Command-line options:
 * `--bbox` (optional): west, south, east, north longitude and latitude coordinates.
 When omitted the